spektrummedia/cheatsheets/readme.md

-# Spektrum cheat sheet
+# Spektrum cheat sheets

-A small collection of resources for quick reference purposes.
+A small collection of documentation for quick reference purposes.

 ## Contributing